REFLEX SYMPATHETIC DYSTROPHY: Wheatgrass extract rapidly restores blood circulation

-For no apparent reason, she developed pain, tingling, and inability to move her fingers on her right hand.
-Because she was unresponsive to anti-inflammatory medications and pain-killers, her orthopedic surgeon recommended surgery to “free-up” the ulnar nerve at the elbow that supplied the forearm and hand.
-(See red circle in the picture.)
-This area is better known as the “funny bone”.
-The operation was intended to relieve pressure on the nerve and ease the pain.
-Unfortunately, the nerve was damaged, causing severe pain, darkening of the skin and paralysis of the forearm and hand.
-Unable to bend her elbow or drive her car, she was confined to her to her home.
+I was asked to visit an 83 year old woman at her home who had suffered from this condition for more than a year, to check her blood pressure and to ensure there were no negative effects from her medications.
+While there, for no apparent reason she developed pain, tingling, and was unable to move the fingers on her right hand.
+Due to unresponsive anti-inflammatory medications and pain-killers, her orthopedic surgeon recommended surgery to relieve pressure over the ulnar nerve at the elbow - the nerve that supplied the forearm and hand - better known as the "funny bone".
+(The red circle in the picture.)
+The operation was intended to relieve pressure on the nerve and ease her pain, but unfortunately, the nerve was damaged that caused severe pain, darkening of the skin and paralysis of her forearm and hand.
+Unable to bend her elbow or drive her car, she was confined to her home.

 She was suffering from a condition called “reflex sympathetic dystrophy”.

-On my first visit, her hand had been unusable and agonisingly painful for 12 months.
-Finger movement was impossible, and poor blood circulation caused the skin on the whole of her hand and forearm to turn deep blue, and icy cold.
-Neither physiology nor medication helped.
+On my first visit, her right hand had been unusable and agonisingly painful for 12 months.
+Finger movement was impossible, and poor blood circulation caused the skin on the whole of her hand and forearm to be deep blue in colour and icy cold.
+No physical treatment or medication had helped ease her pain.

-I explained to my patient that a week or so before, I had used the wheatgrass extract successfully on a 2 year old's hands and feet that had suddenly gone cold and blue due to Raynaud's disease, a blood circulation condition.
-After applying a small amount of wheatgrass extract to one cold hand, her blood circulation recovered within a few minutes to both hands and feet.
+I let her know that a week earlier the wheatgrass extract had successfully restored the blood supply of a 2 year old child whose hands and feet had suddenly gone cold and blue due to Raynaud's disease (a blood circulation condition).
+On her approval, I applied a small amount of wheatgrass extract to just one cold hand.
+Almost immediately, her blood circulation recovered to both hands and feet.

-My patient then asked me to try the extract on her arm.
-I squeezed a little blob of wheatgrass cream on to a toothpick then very carefully applied it in a thin line, along her forearm and hand.
-As I did so, I was amazed to see a thin, blanched line form instantaneously which then began to widen irregularly, but continuously.
-Then, within two or three minutes, the entire dark-coloured area turned white, then pink and warm due apparently to the return of blood supply to the area.
-(At the time, I wondered how this rapid "spreading" of blood circulation could occur.
+After asking me to try and recover her arm, I squeezed a little wheatgrass extract cream on to a toothpick and very carefully applied it in a thin line, along her forearm and hand.
+To my amazement, a thin, blanched line formed instantaneously then began to slowly widen.
+After a couple more minutes the entire dark-coloured area had turned white - then pink and warm, clearly demonstrating the return of blood supply to the pale area.

-After about three minutes, both her hands had turned warm and pink.
-This suggested that neurotransmission had crossed the spinal cord where it increased blood circulation.
-Also, few minutes later, she regained full sensation in the hand and the shooting pains that made her life such a misery had disappeared.
-She could also move her "paralysed" fingers for the first time in a year.
+Then, after about another three minutes, both her hands had turned warm and pink, confirming that neurotransmission had crossed the spinal cord, thereby increasing blood circulation.
+A few minutes later, she had regained full sensation in her hand and the shooting pains that made her life such a misery had gone.
+She could now also move her "paralysed" fingers for the first time in a year.

 Follow up

-When I dropped in two days later, she was not happy.
-Her symptoms were only relieved for two or three hours, after which the pain returned, so she was reluctant to try the cream again on her arm, but did agree to me applying some wheatgrass cream over the ulnar at the elbow.
-Remarkably, this brought immediate pain relief of her forearm and hand and increased the range of movement of her elbow.
-There clearly were some quite dramatic positive changes affecting the blood circulation and various nerve channels supplying her arm and hand.
+On calling on her two days later, she was upset because her pain was only relieved for two or three hours, then returned.
+She was therefore reluctant to try the cream again on her arm.
+But, she did agree to me applying the wheatgrass cream over her elbow, near the ulnar nerve.
+To my amazement, this immediately relieved the pain of her forearm and hand and enabled extension of her left elbow's range of movement.
+Clearly, the extract had restored blood circulation and nerve transmission in both her arm and hand.

 Dr. Chris Reynolds.